Becoming an Academy Scholar*

 All faculty and adjunct faculty at SIU who are working to improve medical education at SIU and beyond are eligible to apply.
 To apply, a faculty member must complete the application/dossier for the Educator of the Year award.
 Applicants who do not win the Educator of the Year award, in a given application year, will be considered for Academy Scholar status in one or more of the above categories.
 The Educator of the Year Awardee will be automatically awarded Academy Scholar status.

 Academy Scholars receive a five year membership, which entitles them to the following benefits:

-- Money to attend educational conferences and/or workshops
+- Money to attend educational conferences and/or workshops (when available)

 - Individualized assistance with promotion and tenure